Suwmlee/encoding-guide/src/filtering/dirty_lines.md

 Dirty lines can be quite difficult to spot.
 If you don't immediately spot any upon examining borders on random frames, chances are you'll be fine.
-If you know there are frames with small black borders on each side, you can use something like the following script[^31]:
+If you know there are frames with small black borders on each side, you can use something like the [following script](https://gitlab.com/snippets/1834089):

 ```py
 def black_detect(clip, thresh=None):